How to avoid becoming a missionary

 - Cultural Differences: Adapting to a new culture can

-friends, and familiar surroundings can lead to feelings of loneliness and isolation.
-This can be
+- Feeling Disconnected: Being far from family, friends, and familiar surroundings can lead to feelings of loneliness and isolation.
+This will be especially true during holidays and special days like birthdays and anniversaries.

-is limited access to medical care.
-They can also be exposed to diseases that are not common in
+- Health Risks: Missionaries sometimes live where there is limited access to medical care.
+They can also be exposed to illnesses and diseases that are not common in their home countries and for which they are not familiar with the remedies.

-of hostility or persecution simply because they are Christian missionaries.
+- Security Concerns: In some world areas, missionaries live amidst political instability, crime, and violence.
+They may occasionally be targets of hostility or persecution simply because they are Christian missionaries.

 - Emotional and Psychological Stress: The challenges

-in their ministry or living amidst suffering or extreme poverty can take a toll on missionaries'
+in their ministry or living amidst suffering or extreme poverty can take a toll on missionaries' mental health.

-- Financial Strain: Many missionaries rely on
+- Financial Strain: Most missionaries rely on

 donations from their home churches or organizations.
-When that support is unstable, the sense
+When that support is unstable, the financial insecurity can be stressful.
+That can impact the missionaries' ability to carry on their ministry effectively.

-ethical challenges in trying to balance respect for local customs and traditions with the desire to
+- Ethical Dilemmas: Missionaries may encounter ethical challenges in trying to balance respect for local customs and traditions with the desire to promote Christian choices and values among converts.

 - Impact on Family: The missionary lifestyle can